Multilingual Learning

 - Support in the language development process, including students in special education

-- Bilingual Educational Assistant (EAs)
+- Bilingual Educational Assistants (EAs)

 - Full inclusion at elementary